Let’s start off with this, I had seen it before but just rediscovered it thanks to Bridget @ Money After Graduation.

 Extra travel tricks:

 I’ve found it very handy to bring a few different sizes of band-aids, paperclipped together in my toiletry bag as well as a few individually wrapped tylenol or advil.
-A few wetnaps (like the ones you get at KFC) are also a lifesaver and don’t take much space at all.
+I end up using these every single time for myself or someone else.
+A few wetnaps (like the ones you get at KFC) are also very handy and don’t take much space at all.
 Also check out a few other tips I left in this post.